WendyOira/Supervised-and-Unsupervised-ML/README.md

 # Supervised and Unsupervised Machine Learning in R

 ## *Unsupervised Machine Learning Dataset*
+-  Both projects were carried out in R and knit to pdf with the Unsupervised ML project having 174 pages and the Supervised ML project having 77 pages

 ## *Define the question*

 -   Learn the characteristics of customer groups of Kira Plastinina